 UK RED, the Reading Experience Database, which allows searching for evidence of readership and limiting by time period and gender.

-Heather Wolfe, “Reading Bells and Loose Papers: Reading and Writing Practices of the English Benedictine Nuns of Cambrai and Paris,” in Early Modern Women’s Manuscript Writing.
-Ed.
-Victoria E. Burke and Jonathan Gibson.
-Ashgate, 2004.
-135– 56.
+Wolfe, Heather.
+“Reading Bells and Loose Papers: Reading and Writing Practices of the English Benedictine Nuns of Cambrai and Paris.”
+Early Modern Women’s Manuscript Writing, edited by Victoria E. Burke and Jonathan Gibson, Ashgate, 2004.
+135–56.

 Women’s Book History: a full bibliography of all works related to women and book history, compiled by Cait Coker and Kate Ozment.